-Bag-of-words models: discard order and treat text as an unordered set of words

-- From a dictionary, identify the 10K most frequently occurring words - Create a binary vector of length p = 10K for each document, and score a 1 in every position that the corresponding word occurred - The main advantage of this encoding is that you can represent an entire text as a single vector using multi-hot, count encoding or TF-IDF - Bag-of-words are unigrams.
+- ▶ Bag-of-words models: discard order and treat text as an unordered set of words - From a dictionary, identify the 10K most frequently occurring words - right Create a binary vector of length p = 10K for each document, and score a 1 in every position that the corresponding word occurred - The main advantage of this encoding is that you can represent an entire text as a single vector using multi-hot, count encoding or TF-IDF - ▶ Bag-of-words are unigrams.
 To take context into consideration, we can use bag-of-n-gram - the cat sat on the mat using Bag of 2-grams {"the cat", "cat sat", "sat on", "on the", "the mat"}

-1. Recurrent Neural Networks (RNN)
+3. Recurrent Neural Networks (RNN)

-- We will discuss recurrent neural networks (RNNs), a class of nets that can predict the future - They can analyze time series data - They can work on sequences of arbitrary lengths - They can take sentences, documents, or audio samples as input, making them extremely useful for natural language processing or speech recognition - RNNs are not the only types of NN capable of handling sequential data: for small sequences, a regular dense network can do the trick; and for very long sequences, such as audio samples or text, convolutional neural networks or transformer can actually work quite well
+- We will discuss recurrent neural networks (RNNs), a class of nets that can predict the future - ▶ They can analyze time series data - They can take sentences, documents, or audio samples as input, making them extremely useful for natural language processing or speech recognition - ▶ They can work on sequences of arbitrary lengths - NNNs are not the only types of NN capable of handling sequential data: for small sequences, a regular dense network can do the trick; and for very long sequences, such as audio samples or text, convolutional neural networks or transformers can actually work quite well